NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Reporting requirements: All providers must apply for accreditation to the Agency for Quality Assurance in Education as a newly established institution and every three or five years, depending on the license type and ownership.
-According to each educational level, the Rules for accreditation of educational institutions (2010) specify that accreditation is granted based on fulfilling the minimum accreditation requirements.
+Reporting requirements: All education providers are required to apply for accreditation with the Agency for Quality Assurance in Education every three or five years, depending on the type of license and ownership.
+According to the 2010 Rules for the accreditation of educational institutionsaccreditation is granted once the minimum accreditation requirements are met.

-Sanctions: According to the Law on General Education and the Law About Preschool Education (2017), if an educational institution fails to fulfil accreditation requirements or re-accreditation, the state will revoke its license.
-The establishment, reorganization, and liquidation of a private general education institution are regulated by the Civil Code of the Republic of Azerbaijan.
+Sanctions: According to the Law on General Education and the 2017 Law on Preschool Education, if an educational institution fails to meet its accreditation requirements, the state may revoke its license.
+The establishment and liquidation of private general education institutions is regulated by the Civil Code of the Republic of Azerbaijan.

 3.3 Supplementary private tutoring

-No education/commercial regulation was found.
-However, according to research, private tutoring is a widely common practice in Azerbaijan for students to prepare for the University entrance exam.
+No educational or commercial regulation was found on the regulation of private tutoring services.
+However, according to research, private tutoring is a common practice in Azerbaijan for students to prepare for the University entrance exam.

 Entry/Establishment